-Monel 400 nickel-copper alloy is a solid solution binary alloy combining high strength and toughness over a wide temperature range with excellent resistance to many corrosive properties.
+Monel 400 nickel-copper alloy is a solid solution binary alloy combining high strength and toughness over a wide temperature range with excellent resistance to corrosion.
 Monel 400 alloy has been used at temperatures up to 800°F-1000°F in sulfur-free oxidizing atmospheres.
 It also displays excellent mechanical properties at sub-zero temperatures since it does not undergo a ductile-to-brittle transition even at such temperatures.
 This alloy is strengthened by cold work and is readily fabricated.

 - Valves and pumps

 - Chemical processing equipment

 - Boiler feed water heaters, deaerating heaters, and other heat exchangers

 Monel 400 has excellent mechanical properties at subzero temperatures.
 Strength and hardness increase with only slight impairment of ductility or impact resistance.
 The alloy does not undergo a ductile-to-brittle transition even when cooled to the temperature of liquid hydrogen.
 This is in marked contrast to many ferrous materials which are brittle at low temperatures despite their increased strength.

 Monel 400 exhibits resistance to corrosion by many reducing media.
 It is also generally more resistant to attack by oxidizing media than higher copper alloys.
 This versatility makes Monel 400 suitable for service in a variety of environments.